MicrosoftDocs/powerapps-docs/powerapps-docs/user/access-checker.md

 ---
 title: "Check your user access and permissions| MicrosoftDocs"
-description: How to check user accesss and security role
+description: How to check user accesss and security role.
 author: mduelae
 manager: kvivek
 ms.service: powerapps